 Philosophy

 Wood is used as a primary material, chosen for its warmth, versatility, and sustainable qualities.
-The practice is driven by a strong passion for timber construction and craftsmanship, continuously exploring and evolving wood’s potential in contemporary architecture.
-Transformation is also a central focus - existing structures and materials are preserved and enhanced to gain renewed relevance and extended lifespans.
+The practice is driven by a strong passion for timber construction and craftsmanship, continuously exploring and expanding the potential of wood in contemporary architecture.
+Working with what already exists is a key principle: existing structures and materials are preserved and enhanced to gain renewed relevance and longer lifespans.
+In a time of limited resources and environmental challenges, it is essential to build upon what is already present rather than demolish and replace.
+Great value lies in preserving, transforming, and revitalizing the built environment to meet new demands while maintaining its original character.

 Sustainable & Sensory Architecture